admindojo/admindojo-docker/README.md

-# linux admin tutor
+# linux admin game
 > Learn linux while solving interactive tutorials.

 [![Build Status](https://travis-ci.org/6uhrmittag/linux-admin-tutor.svg?branch=master)](https://travis-ci.org/6uhrmittag/linux-admin-tutor)

-Linux admin tutor is a tool to learn how to solve linux admin tasks like installing an webserver.
+Linux admin game is a game to learn how to solve linux admin tasks like installing an webserver.
 You'll get tasks, hints on how to solve your mission and points for every solved task.

 ## Installation